rockaru/material-dual-listbox/README.md

 import { AppComponent } from './app.component';

 // Import the module
-import { MaterialDualListboxModule } from '@rockaru/mea-material-dual-listbox';
+import { MaterialDualListboxModule } from 'mea-material-dual-listbox';

 @NgModule({
   declarations: [